stan-dev/design-docs/designs/0018-tuples.md

 produces one object `data` of the desired type and shape.
 This is similar to how the current implementation reads in matrices as a flat array and generates the necessary code to reshape them.

+Dimension validation is also done with these flat names.
+In the same order as
+above:

+- The expected dimensionality of the first element (in the sense of `context.validate_dims(...,"data.1", ...)`) is the vector `{2}`.
+- The expected dimensionality of `"data.2.1"` is the vector `{2}`.
+- The expected dimensionality of `"data.2.2"` in the var context is the vector `{2,3,2}`, since in JSON complex values are represented as a length-2 array.

 ### Stan library support